Are engineers underappreciated? Most are, but somehow, the magic of engineering has slipped from the public eye and employers’ grasp.

-- Influence of 21st century standard of living on engineering salaries
+- The 21st-century standard of living’s impact on engineering salaries

 Do engineers want greater appreciation?